dragoonDorise/pegasus-rg552-metadata/README.md

 # Anbernic RG552 - Pegasus metadata pack

-Disclaimer: I'm not responsible if you damage your RG552 in any way, this a guide exists to make it as easy as possible to use your RG552 with the Pegasus Frontend, in my opinion one of the best Frontend Emulators out there but you always need to be careful.
+Disclaimer: I'm not responsible if you damage your RG552 in any way, this a guide that exists to make it as easy as possible to use your RG552 with the Pegasus Frontend, in my opinion one of the best Frontend Emulators out there but you always need to be careful.

-The bad thing about Pegasus is that you need to make a lot of configuration, I'm trying to make this pack as plug & play as possible.
+The bad thing about Pegasus is that you need to make a lot of configuration, I'm trying to make this pack as plug & play as possible so you don't have to tinker with config files.

 This pack contains metadata configuration for the following systems and emulators.